First Majestic Silver Corp. (AG) upgraded Issued by Wall Street Gurus

 First Majestic Silver Corp.
-(NYSE:AG) went down by -3.29% from its latest closing price compared to the recent 1-year high of $24.01.
-The company’s stock price has collected -9.78% of loss in the last five trading sessions.
-Press Release reported on 07/07/21 that Altius Provides 2(nd) Quarter 2021 Project Generation Update
+(NYSE:AG) went down by -6.96% from its latest closing price compared to the recent 1-year high of $24.01.
+The company’s stock price has collected -11.16% of loss in the last five trading sessions.
+Press Release reported on 07/15/21 that First Mining Files Early Warning Report in Respect of Treasury Metals Inc.

 >> 7 Top Picks for the Post-Pandemic Economy <<